The profit margin puzzle in furniture: A complete guide

 3. Invest in brand loyalty

-According to research, even a 5% increase in customer retention rate could increase profits by 25-95%.
-This is especially true in furniture, where customers make high-value purchases.
+According to research, even a 5% uplift in customer retention rate could increase profits by as much as 95%.
+This is especially true in furniture, where customers tend to make higher-value purchases.

 Challenges to increasing furniture profit margins